lightning/bolts/04-onion-routing.md

       - SHOULD remove all channels connected with the erring node from consideration.
     - if the PERM bit is NOT set:
-      - SHOULD restore the channels as it receives new `channel_update`s.
+      - SHOULD restore the channels as it receives new `channel_update`s from its peers.
     - otherwise:
       - if UPDATE is set, AND the `channel_update` is valid and more recent than the `channel_update` used to send the payment:
-        - if `channel_update` should NOT have caused the failure:
-          - MAY treat the `channel_update` as invalid.
-        - otherwise:
-          - SHOULD apply the `channel_update`.
-        - MAY queue the `channel_update` for broadcast.
+        - MAY consider the `channel_update` when calculating routes to retry the payment which failed
-      - otherwise:
-        - SHOULD eliminate the channel outgoing from the erring node from consideration.
-        - if the PERM bit is NOT set:
-          - SHOULD restore the channel as it receives new `channel_update`s.
+      - MUST NOT expose the `channel_update` to third-parties in any other context, including applying the `channel_update` to the local network graph, send the `channel_update` to peers as gossip, etc.
     - SHOULD then retry routing and sending the payment.
   - MAY use the data specified in the various failure types for debugging purposes.